ObiP1/Future-Value-of-Homes/README.md

 Files Included:

-1) AverageHomeValues.csv - Data table containing our relative median values for home in Maryland from 1940-2020
+1) AverageHomeValues.csv - Data table containing median price values for homes in Maryland from 1940-2020
 2) Code.py - Raw python code created to obtain our model
+3) Display of Model.png - Screenshot of model